 Allianz Global Assistance: Offers comprehensive plans for study permit holders starting at approximately CAD $1.80 per day (pricing varies by age and coverage level; check current rates directly with the provider).
 Coverage includes emergency medical, hospital, prescriptions, and repatriation.
 Allianz has a 24/7 assistance hotline in multiple languages, which is especially helpful if English is not your first language.

 WorldTrips (StudentSecure): Offers four tiers of coverage (Smart, Budget, Select, Elite) with monthly premiums ranging from approximately CAD $35 to $175 depending on the tier, your age, and current exchange rates.
 Higher tiers add dental, vision, and maternity coverage.
-StudentSecure is popular among students who want flexibility in choosing their student health insurance in Canada coverage level.
+StudentSecure is popular among students who want flexibility in choosing their coverage level.

 How to Choose Student Health Insurance in Canada